HotPocketHPE/mhguide/README.md

 ### Positioning

-Positioning describes where you are relative to the monster.
+Positioning yourself smartly relative to the monster is crucial!
 It's advantageous to stay close to some monsters, and further away from others.
 Gunners should pay special attention: Critical Distance ties your damage directly to your distance from the monster!

 > Example: Any Weapon vs. Rathian.
 Being far away from Rathian is dangerous, as her triple fireball spreads out over distance.
 Staying close to her helps, but not too close!
 Her legs can trample you as she moves, and her horizontal tailspin covers a wide range.
 Experiment and find the optimal distance!